Distance: 3.3 miles | Time: 1 hr 30 min. – 2 hrs 30 min. | Level: Moderate – Difficult

 While the canyon walls help to keep the sun off the trail for most of the morning, you don’t want to forget your sun protection.
 Once the sun gets directly above the trail, the hike gets extremely hot.

-There are no trees along the trail so pack some sunglasses, hat or sunscreen to help keep you protected and comfortable.
+There are no trees along the trail so pack some sunglasses, a hat, or sunscreen to help keep you protected and comfortable.

 Plus, you’ll definitely want those sunglasses and sunscreen for the end if you plan on enjoying the river.